Chicago Product Disparagement Lawyer

 Who Can Be Sued for Product Disparagement?

-Individual people, businesses, or organizations could commit product disparagement in a variety of ways.
+Individual people, businesses, or organizations could commit product disparagement in various ways.
 The person or company who makes a disparaging statement could be sued for product disparagement if that statement harms a business.

-- Businesses: If a business makes false statements about another company’s products or services in advertisements or on the company website, it could be held liable for product disparagement.
+- Businesses: If a business makes false statements about another company’s products or services in advertisements or on its website, it could be liable for product disparagement.

 Only false or unsubstantiated statements equate to product disparagement, so companies and individuals must back up any claims about competing products or services with evidence and research before they make any public statements.
 On the other hand, if someone makes a true statement about a product, it is not considered product disparagement.